kevoree-modeling/tutorial/step3_reflexive/README.md

-The Kevoree Modeling Framework Tutorial:
+The Kevoree Modeling Framework Tutorial
 ========================================

-STEP 3 Reflexive (Meta)Model manipulation:
+STEP 3 Reflexive (Meta) Model Manipulation
 ======================================

 This step of the KMF tutorial will guide you through the reflexive manipulation of models.
-This tutorial demonstrate the ability to use KMF without code generation phase, which can make it more handy for dynamic environment.
+This tutorial demonstrates the ability to use KMF without the need for code generation.
-This usage has nearly no impact on performance, reflexive are only more difficult to maintain in software due to plain name in string.
+This can ease the development for highly dynamic environments.
+The reflexive usage of KMF has nearly no performance impact.

-Its important to notice here the change in the POM.xml file, there is no .mm file defined, and no KMF compiler plugin activated.
+Its important to notice the change in the **pom.xml** file, there is no .mm file, and no KMF compiler plugin activated.
-Here this project use plain Java with only one dependency to the KMF framework.
+This project use plain Java with only one dependency to the KMF framework.

-MetaModel reflexive creation:
+Reflexive Creation of Meta Models
 ----------------------------

-Hereafter, we create reflexively the same MetaModel than the step 0 to 2.
+Hereafter, we create reflexively the same meta model than used in the step 0 to 2.
-First of all, we create a metaModel (same than the .mm file):
+First of all, we create a meta model (same than the .mm file):

 ```java
 KMetaModel metaModel = new MetaModel("SmartCityMetaModel");
 ```

-Then we add two metaClass City and District.
+Then we add the two meta classes **City** and **District**.

 ```java
 KMetaClass metaClassCity = metaModel.addMetaClass("City");
 KMetaClass metaClassDistrict = metaModel.addMetaClass("District");
 ```

-For each metaClass we add some attributes, the metaType is specified through an enum KPrimitiveTypes:
+For each meta class we add attributes.
+The meta types of attributes are defined in the enum **KPrimitiveTypes**:

 ```java
 metaClassCity.addAttribute("name", KPrimitiveTypes.STRING);